Office of the Assistant Secretary for Health, Office of the Secretary, Department of Health and Human Services.

 Public attendance at the meeting is limited to the available space.
 Individuals who plan to attend and need special assistance, such as sign language interpretation or other reasonable accommodations, should notify the Advisory Council at the address/telephone number listed above at least one week prior to the meeting.
 For those unable to attend in person, a live webcast will be available.
 More information on registration and accessing the webcast can be found at http://www.hhs.gov/ash/carb/.

 Members of the public will have the opportunity to provide comments prior to the Advisory Council meeting by emailing CARB@hhs.gov.
-Public comments should be sent in by midnight March 21, 2016, and should be limited to no more than one page.
-All public comments received prior to March 21, 2016, will be provided to Advisory Council members and read during the public comment period designated on the agenda; comments are limited to two minutes per speaker.
+Public comments should be sent in by midnight January 23, 2019, and should be limited to no more than one page.
+All public comments received prior to January 23, 2019, will be provided to Advisory Council members; comments are limited to five minutes per speaker.

 End Supplemental Information